MicrosoftDocs/Viva/Viva/engage/ve-add-dom-365-tenant.md

 If you add an external domain with a Basic network to your Office 365 tenant, we must *disassociate* the domain from the basic network in order to *associate* that domain with the primary network for your O365 tenant. **The basic network is then queued for deletion.**

-Below is a set of actions we immediately take after you add a domain.
+Following is a set of actions we immediately take after you add a domain.
 Also, there’s a set of steps you can take to preserve the data from the network before we delete it.

 **Microsoft will**: